Yanbo-Zhu/ComputerNetwork/62_Digital_Identity/62_03_PublicKeyInfrastructure_digitalCertificate.md

-# 8 THE LIFE CYCLE OF A DIGITAL CERTIFICATE
+# 8 THE LIFE CYCLE OF A DIGITAL CERTIFICATE (重要 )

 ![](image/Pasted%20image%2020241121105231.png)

-# 9 generate a digital certificate
+# 9 Generate a digital certificate  (重要 )

 ## 9.1 GENERATING A CERTIFICATE SIGNING REQUEST WITH OPENSSL

+申请人 将 自己的信息和公钥 交给 CA , ca 产生证书

 A _certificate signing request_ (_CSR_) is one of the first steps towards getting your own SSL/TLS certificate.

 In [public key infrastructure](https://en.wikipedia.org/wiki/Public_key_infrastructure "Public key infrastructure") (PKI) systems, a **certificate signing request** (**CSR** or **certification request**) is a message sent from an applicant to a [certificate authority](https://en.wikipedia.org/wiki/Certificate_authority "Certificate authority") of the public key infrastructure (PKI) in order to apply for a [digital identity certificate](https://en.wikipedia.org/wiki/Public_key_certificate "Public key certificate").

 The CSR usually contains the public key for which the certificate should be issued, identifying information (such as a domain name) and a proof of authenticity including integrity protection (e.g., a digital signature).
 T

 ![](image/Pasted%20image%2020241121105714.png)